Powered by Coverage.com (NPN: 19966249)

 Compare the best homeowners insurance companies in Vermont

-It may be difficult to know which home insurance company could provide the best coverage for your home.
-Our top choices — USAA, Allstate, State Farm, Travelers and Vermont Mutual — provide a strong combination of coverage types, discounts and low average premiums for Vermonters.
+Our picks for top homeowners insurance companies in VT — USAA, Allstate, State Farm, Travelers and Vermont Mutual — provide a strong combination of coverage options, discount opportunities and low average premiums for Vermonters.
 We also looked at third-party rankings from J.D.
-Power for customer satisfaction and AM Best for financial strength.
-Most of our chosen companies came in with average rates that are below the Vermont annual average of $806 for $300K in dwelling coverage.
-Our sample average rates were pulled from data supplied by Quadrant Information Services.
-The table below includes our picks for the best Vermont homeowners insurance companies.
+Power for customer satisfaction and financial strength ratings from AM Best.
+Most of the companies we selected boast average rates that are below the Vermont annual average of $806 for $300K in dwelling coverage, as well.
+Average premiums were pulled from January 2025 data supplied by Quadrant Information Services.

 |